Artemmkin/infrastructure-as-code-tutorial/README.md

 ## Results of completing the tutorial

 By the end of this tutorial, you'll make your own repository looking like [this one](https://github.com/dm-academy/iac-tutorial-rsrc).

-NOTE: you can use this [example repository](https://github.com/dm-academy/iac-tutorial-rsrc) in case you get stuck in some of the labs.
+Feel free to inspect it in case you get stuck in some of the labs.

 ## Labs